artic-network/artic-ncov2019/snakemake_protocol.md

 ### *Optional* setup for RAMPART
 Recommended: you can just do this step in the file browser!

-Use the template in ``examples`` to generate the barcodes.csv.
+Use the template in ``examples`` to generate the ``barcodes.csv``.
 Double click on the file in ``examples`` to open it, click the button with three lines and click “Save as”.
 Save this file inside your ``run_name/analysis`` directory that you’ve just made, keep the same name.

-Replace the barcodes and sample names in the barcodes.csv template with the ones from your MinION run.
+Replace the barcodes and sample names in the ``barcodes.csv`` template with the ones from your MinION run.
 Make sure your sample names don’t have spaces in them and are unique!

-Use the template in ``examples`` to generate the run_configuration.json.
+Use the template in ``examples`` to generate the ``run_configuration.json``.

 Replace the example path with the path to your basecalled reads (i.e. fastq files).